polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 ### Metadata descriptor

-Values for metadata shortening protocol version, `ExtrinsicMetadata`, SCALE-encoded `spec_version` and `spec_name` Strings, `u16` base58 prefix, `u8` decimals value, SCALE-encoded token unit String, should be prepared and combined as metadata descriptor.
+Values for:

+1. `u8` metadata shortening protocol version,
+2. SCALE-encoded `ExtrinsicMetadata`,
+3. SCALE-encoded `spec_version` `String`
+4. SCALE-encoded `spec_name` String,
+5. `u16` base58 prefix,
+6. `u8` decimals value or `0u8` if no units are defined,
+7. SCALE-encoded token unit String or empty string if no base units are defined,

+constitute metadata descriptor.
+This is minimal information sufficient to decode any signable transaction.
+Proof that the signing device was presented with genuine subset of Metadata Descriptor should be validated by chain.

 ### Metadata modularization